 8. Tandem dumbbell swings (this can be done with or without weights).

 The goal is to master these exercises not only without pain exacerbations but also with confidence.
 When you have a procedure done to your knee, it is important you restore single-leg strength, balance, and joint control.
 This will help you return to walking normally and return to the activities you love.
 If you neglect this part of the healing, your pain may resurface.
-If you return to activity too early, you may not see the results you had hoped for.
+Additionally, if you return to activity too early, you may not see the results you had hoped for.

 If you are looking to return to higher-level activities like skiing, running, or hiking, you may benefit from continued physical therapy in order to ensure your knee is fully recovered.
 You should be able to enjoy your adventures after this procedure not avoid them!